fkpwolf/blog/_posts/2022/2022-6-1-linux-cmd-tips.md

 ```
 set guifont=Cascadia_Code:h9
 set guioptions -=T
+set mouse=
 ```
+This configuration disables mouse support in Vim, which should prevent accidental entry into visual mode when pasting text.

 CNTRL+ALT & F1 through F6 you have 7 virtual consoles the seventh is reserved for X.